Stillpoint-Software/hyperbee.migrations/README.md

 ## Introduction

-Hyperbee Migrations is a migration framework to help with common tasks you might have to do over time.
+Hyperbee Migrations is a migration framework for .NET.
+Migrations are a structured way to alter your database schema and are an alternative to creating lots of database scripts that have to be run manually by every developer involved.
+Migrations solve the problem of evolving a database schema (and data) for multiple databases (for example, the developer's local database, the test database and the production database).
+Database changes are described in classes written in C# that can be checked into a version control system.

 The framework API is heavily influenced by [Fluent Migrator](https://github.com/schambers/fluentmigrator) and [Raven Migrations](https://github.com/migrating-ravens/RavenMigrations).

-## Philosophy

-We believe any changes to your domain should be visible in your code and reflected as such.
-Changing things "on the fly", can lead to issues, where as migrations can be tested and throughly vetted before being exposed into your production environment.

-This is important, once a migration is in your production environment, **NEVER** modify it in your code.
-Treat a migration like a historical record of changes.

 ## Concepts

 Every migration has several elements you need to be aware of.
-Additionally, there are over arching concepts that will help you structure your project to take advantage of this library.

 ### A Migration